 Executing Macros

-Once a macro is stored in a register, it can be executed using the pattern
+After a macro is recorded it is stored in a register, then it can be executed using the pattern:

 @{name}